-The federally-funded Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 to students who intend to teach in low-income, high-need school districts.
-High-need fields of study include foreign language, special education, math and science, and then some.
-If students receive the grant and later choose not to pursue the field, the TEACH Grant will be turned into a Federal Direct Unsubsidized Loan.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal program that awards prospective teachers grants of up to $4,000 to work in low-income, high-need school districts.
+Students who receive the grant and choose not to teach, the TEACH Grant becomes a Federal Direct Unsubsidized Loan.

-If you plan on staying in-state for school, you could also be eligible for state grants if you’re entering a field with high local demand.
-The Illinois Future Teacher Corps (IFTC) Program, for example, is available to juniors and above who want to be teachers in Illinois, especially in districts with high teacher turnover rates.
+For students staying in-state to study a high-demand field, check out the career-specific grants offered by your state.
+For example, students who live and want to teach in Illinois are eligible for The Illinois Future Teacher Corps (IFTC) Program.
+This program is for juniors and above who want to be teachers in Illinois, especially in districts with high teacher turnover rates.

 From Your School

-If you know exactly what you’d like to be doing after you graduate, consider approaching colleges that specialize in certain fields, or making sure you investigate all of the grant possibilities at your intended college.
-Many schools, including community and technical colleges, have grant funds set up by specific departments, or funding set up by alumni in certain fields that you may be interested in.
-The University of Minnesota's Women's Center offers grants to not only students but faculty and staff interested in the field of women’s studies and enhancing the campus climate for women through special projects.
+If you know exactly what you are doing after college, look for schools that specialize in that fields.
+Investigate the career-specific grant opportunities at the college.
+Most schools, including community and technical colleges, have grants by specific departments, or alumni funding for specific fields of study.
+For example, The University of Minnesota's Women's Center has grants for students, faculty, and staff interested in women’s studies and improving the campus climate for women through special projects.

-If you’re pursuing an advanced degree, you could have the option of receiving a research grant or fellowship.
-Grants for advanced degrees will often not only fund your education, but help pay for internships, career-advancement opportunities and research positions that will give you valuable experience and a resume boost once you complete your program.
-Santa Clara University’s Law School, for example, has several Social Justice Grants that provide students and alumni with funding opportunities for doing things like working in summer public interest positions as volunteers or for low pay.
+If you’re getting an advanced degree, look for research grants and/or fellowships.
+Grants for advanced degrees often fund your education, and help pay for internships, career-advancement opportunities and research positions to boost your resume.
+Santa Clara University’s School of Law has Social Justice Grants for students and alumni who do work in the public interest for little or no pay.

 From Outside Organizations